shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-2-entra-connect-attacks/README.md

 In this last exercise, your goal is to takeover the entire tenant, by getting the 'Global Administrator' role over a compromised user.

 #### Preparations
-- Execute the following powershell, and authenticate using your **Entra admin credentials**.
+- Execute the following powershell from dcVm, and authenticate using your **Entra admin credentials**.
 - **DO NOT look into the script** as it will reveal the solution.